callgh0st/CVEFetcher/README.md

     Centralized CVE Exploit Details: Gather critical exploit information directly from the Vulners API, ensuring a reliable and up-to-date knowledge base.
     Enhanced Vulnerability Assessment Workflow: Simplify vulnerability assessment tasks by having immediate access to CVE details.

-Installation
+# Setup

+Create a Vulners Account: Create an account on Vulners at https://vulners.com/ and sign up for a free plan.

+Generate API Key: Navigate to your Vulners profile and generate an API key from the API Keys section.

+Install Vulners API Client: Install the Vulners API client library for Python using the following command:

+    pip install vulners

+Create Configuration File : Create a configuration file named vulns_config.txt and add the following line:
+    [VULNERABILITIES]
+    VULN_API_KEY = YOUR_API_KEY

+Replace YOUR_API_KEY with your actual Vulners API key.

 Clone the Repository

     git clone https://github.com/callgh0st/CVEFetcher.git

-Change Directory:
+Change Directory

     cd CVEFetcher

-Execute the Script:
+Execute the Script

     python3 cvefetcher.py

-Enter CVE Identifier:
+Enter CVE Identifier

 When prompted, enter the CVE identifier in the format CVE-XXXX-XXXX.
 Contributions

 I welcome feedback and contributions from the cybersecurity community to help enhance this tool.
 Please feel free to reach out with suggestions or collaboration opportunities.